 To view this location in Google Chrome, click on the three dots (customise and control of Chrome browser) and Downloads.
 It will show the history of downloads from the Chrome browser.
 Clicking on the “Show Folder” will take you to the same usual folder.

 Mostly the antivirus program which is working on your computer will scan these files after or during the download.
-If they find that these files are harmful or the file extension is in the blocked category, the antivirus program will either delete the file or move it into quarantine folder.
-So, if you are sure that you have downloaded a file but not finding in the usual place, then better check the logs/recent activity of Antivirus software.
+If they find that these files are harmful or the file extension is in the blocked category, the antivirus program will either delete the file or move it into the quarantine folder.
+So, if you are sure that you have downloaded a file but not found it in the usual place, then better check the logs/recent activity of Antivirus software.
 It might have moved the file to a different location for some security reasons.